Singular reduction modules of differential equations: Reduction modules of codimension one and singularity co-order one

-The bijection discussed in Theorem~\ref{TheoremOn1parametricSolutionFamiliesAndFirstCoOrderSingularRedModulesForGenPDEsB} is broken in the presence of $(n{-}1)$-dimensional ultra-singular submodules or ultra-singularity of the entire meta-singular module.
+\looseness=-1 The bijection discussed in Theorem~\ref{TheoremOn1parametricSolutionFamiliesAndFirstCoOrderSingularRedModulesForGenPDEsB} is generally broken in the presence of $(n{-}1)$-dimensional submodules of singularity co-order less than one or ultra-singularity of the entire meta-singular module.
 Indeed, if an $(n{-}1)$-dimensional involutive module~$Q$ is ultra-singular for the equation~$\mathcal L$, the family of $Q$-invariant solutions of~$\mathcal L$ is parameterized by an arbitrary function of a single argument, cf.\ Proposition~\ref{PropositionOnUltraSingularRedOpsAndFamiliesOfInvSolutions}.
-If the entire $n$-dimensional module~$M$ is ultra-singular for the equation~$\mathcal L$, this equation possesses a one-parametric family~$\mathcal F$ of $M$-invariant solutions.
-Then any solution from the family~$\mathcal F$ is invariant with respect to each $(n{-}1)$-dimensional involutive submodule of~$M$.
+In the case $\sco_L Q=-\infty$ with $L|_{\mathcal Q_{\ssl r\ssr}}\not\equiv0$, the equation~$\mathcal L$ possesses no $Q$-invariant solutions.
+If there are reduction modules of~$\mathcal L$ among $(n{-}1)$-dimensional co-order zero singular submodules of~$M$, the sets of invariant solutions of~$\mathcal L$ for these reduction modules are discrete.
+If the entire $n$-dimensional module~$M$ is ultra-singular for the equation~$\mathcal L$, this equation possesses a one-parameter family~$\mathcal F$ of $M$-invariant solutions.
+Then any solution from ~$\mathcal F$ is invariant with respect to each $(n{-}1)$-dimensional involutive submodule of~$M$.